Bug report #7758

 I've also been thinking that QgsScaleRangeWidget should either silently flip the maximum and minimum scales if the user has entered them backwards (easy mistake to make, especially seeing QGIS isn't consistent how these are used (labeling is opposite to symbology)) OR have some little yellow warning icon come up if the scales are backward.

-#7 Updated by Sebastian Dietrich over 8 years ago
+#7 Updated by Sebastian Dietrich almost 9 years ago

 @Nyall - agreed.
 The special value for no lower boundary set seems to be 0, which can also be given as 0:1.
 This is saved as maximumScale="inf" to the project file.